-We’ll soon be announcing the 2017 New Blood Awards line-up.
-Your ideas will be seen by a panel of top creatives and brand representatives who will be awarding the Pencils you're all after.
+Your ideas will be judged by a panel of top creatives and brand representatives who will be awarding the New Blood Pencils you're all after.
 Impressing them with your creativity is the name of the game.
 But how?
 Let's find out what tips our past judges have to offer.

 1. Always refer back to the brief to avoid creative misjudgement and make sure you answer it.